-The Science Review Panels and the Time Allocation Committee will be organized by the Spitzer Science Center (SSC) and will recommend a list of programs to the SSC Director, who is the selection official for all Cycle-10 programs.
-Upon selection by the SSC Director, observing programs are entered into the Spitzer observations database for execution as part of Cycle-10.
+The Spitzer Science Center (SSC) will organize the external science reviewers, Science Review Panels and the Time Allocation Committee.
+The end results of the review process is a list of recommended programs that is provided to the SSC Director, who is the selection official for all Cycle-11 programs.
+Upon selection by the SSC Director, observing programs are entered into the Spitzer observations database for execution as part of Cycle-11.